ArthurMargerit/Compo/README.md

 Help the user to define struct.
 You can define:

-- Attribute
+- Attribute (can be a other Struct/Type/Enum)
-- Function
+- Function (with One return value and many argument)
-- Parent
+- Parent (only one Struct)

 Compome is in charge of:
-- Serialization
+- Serialization to stream / to Dbus / ...
 - UML generation
+- get/set

 ## Interface
 You can define:
 - Attribute
 - Function